Microsoft Teams and Teams Meetings - Main Page

 Open the Outlook Calendar.
 Navigate to the meeting event.
 Click on the meeting.
 Choose View Recap Find the Meeting Recording listed in the Recap tile of the Meeting window.

-1. Create an appointment using your Outlook Calendar.
+1. Create a Teams meeting using Teams or your Outlook Calendar.

 2. Add the external users as attendees to the meeting.